Tech-at-DU/ACS-2941-1-Eng-Careers-Comm-Interview/Lessons/04-Coding-Syntax.md

 ### Quick Reference

-- **Syntax Error** — throws, or fails to run at all.
-Quick test: if everything after this line were deleted, would it still crash?
+- **Syntax Error** — fails before the program can run at all, or crashes the instant that line executes, no matter what input you give it.
+Quick test: is there *any* input that would let this line execute without blowing up?
+If no — for any input — that's syntax, not logic.
 - **Convention Violation** — runs fine, but a reviewer would leave a nitpick on it: naming, spacing, `var` vs `let`, a missing `self`.
 - **Logic / Interview-Readiness** — runs, even styled correctly, but still produces the wrong answer, is inefficient, or can't be verified (no return value, an unhandled edge case, an off-by-one).